Husseinn-Essam/blog-list-app/README.md

 ## Acknowledgments

-- Thanks to the developers of React, Express, MongoDB, React Router, React Query, and JWT for their amazing contributions.
+- Thanks to the developers of React, Express, MongoDB, React Router, TanStack Query, and JWT for their amazing contributions.
 - Special thanks to the Render platform for providing hosting and deployment services.